 Hootsuite End User License Agreement

-By agreeing to an Order Form referencing this Agreement or by accessing or using the Enterprise Services offered by Hootsuite Inc. (“Hootsuite”, “we” or “us”), you are confirming that you have read, understand and accept this Agreement.
+By agreeing to an Order Form referencing this Agreement or by purchasing, accessing or using the Enterprise Services offered by Hootsuite Inc. (“Hootsuite”, “we”, “us”, or “our”), you are confirming that you have read, understand and accept this Agreement.
 This Agreement can be updated from time to time in accordance with Section 10.5 below.
-You are responsible for regularly reviewing the most current version of this Agreement, which is published at: https://hootsuite.com/legal/eula.
+You are responsible for regularly reviewing the most current version of this Agreement, which is published at: www.hootsuite.com/legal/enterprise-terms.
 When we change this Agreement, we will update the “Last Modified” date above.

-By signing an Order Form referencing this Agreement or accessing or using the Enterprise Services, you confirm that:
+By signing an Order Form referencing this Agreement or by purchasing, accessing or using the Enterprise Services, you confirm that:

 A. You will only use our Enterprise Services for business and professional reasons (the Enterprise Services are not for use by consumers and may only be used for business and professional purposes);